sceccotti89/Distributed-File-System/README.md

 ### Local Environment

 If you want to test the system in a multi-threaded environment using your machine, you can do that launching the Client node with the `-locale` option.
-If the list of input nodes is empty a fixed number of distributed nodes is used, namely 5 LoadBalancers and 2 StorageNodes.
+If the list of input nodes is empty a fixed number of distributed nodes is used, namely 2 LoadBalancers and 5 StorageNodes.

 ### Pseudo-Distributed Environment

 Using the **Vagrantfile** file provided in the distribution you can run the system in a pseudo-distributed environment.
 Inside it are defined 6 virtual machines that can be used both for a remote node (LoadBalancer or StorageNode) that for a Client.
-My suggestion is to assign the VMs in this way: 1 for the Client, 1 for the LoadBalancer and 4 for the StorageNodes, just to be sure that the quorum can be reached.
+My suggestion is to assign the VMs in this way: at least 1 for Client and LoadBalancer and at least 3 for the StorageNodes just to be sure that the quorum can be reached.

 ## References
 ### Java libraries